Where are the most beautiful Cotswold villages? Check out our map and list of the prettiest Cotswold villages, England.

 25. Guiting Power

+Which village to stay in Cotswolds?
 A very small Cotswold village in Gloucestershire, the population is less than 300 people.
 Traditional stone houses line the streets, and it’s the kind of place where everyone knows each other, and newcomers are welcomed with open arms.
 It’s a tranquil village to visit, and one littered with the kind of idyllic scenery you expect to find in the region.

 The woodlands that surround the area are perfect for long and aimless walks with the dog, yourself, or loved ones.
 There are also a couple of pubs in the village that you can visit, offering classic pub grub that tastes amazing and is reasonably priced.
 If you decide to stay in a B&B in the village, you may also want to plan a trip to the nearby Cotswold Farm Park for a family day out.